Koh Kood (Ko Kut) Information – The Island, Beaches and Accommodation

 How to Get to Koh Kood

 Ferries to Koh Kood depart from the mainland pier at Laem Sok, Trat.
-There aren’t any vehicle ferries, just passenger-only boats.
+There aren’t any vehicle ferries, only passenger boats.
 These are run by four companies – Boonsiri Ferry, Star HiSpeed Ferry, Koh Kood Princess and Ko Kut Express.
 They all their their own ticket offices near the pier.

 During the High Season, the first boat of the day is at 09:00 and the last at 15:00.
 Therefore, if you are coming from Bangkok you will need to make an early start.
 Many visitors opt to stay a night in Trat town and then the next morning come to Koh Kood.
 The boat companies all provide transport from hotels in Trat to the ferry pier.
 This is by local pick up truck taxi, called a ‘songtaew’.
-It costs 38 Baht per person, payable to the driver.
-However, transport from the pier on the island to resorts is included in the cost of the boat ticket.
+When you arrive on Koh Kood you don’t have to worry about hoe to get to your resort as the boat ticket also includes transport from the pier at Ao Salad bay to resorts on the island.

 Boats run daily all year round, but there is a reduced service from mid-May to mid-October.
 And all hotels can book boat tickets for you.
 Ticket price ranges from 350 to 600 Baht per person.

 If you are coming from Koh Chang, both Bangbao boat and Kai Bae Hut speedboat run speedboat services between Koh Chang – Koh Mak – Koh Kood during the high season.
 These usually start running on 1 November and stop some time in May.
 Buy tickets from any tour agent on Koh Chang.
 The one way price is 900 Baht per person.